Creating Cocktails at Home — Shake to Win

 Think about lemonade.
 Most of us like lemonade, and most of us can tell you what makes a good lemonade – namely, fresh ingredients – and why it works.
 It works because a big glass of freshly squeezed lemon juice would be pure torture, as would a big glass of sugar water.
 But if you put the two together, you have balance and a tasty treat.

-- Simple syrup doesn’t have to be so simple.
-Take the base simple syrup and steep spices, citrus zest, herbs, or whatever you desire in the base to make your simple not so simple.
+• Simple syrup doesn’t have to be so simple.
+Take the base simple syrup and steep in spices, citrus zest, herbs, or whatever you prefer to make your simple not-so-simple.

 In the end, build cocktails that you like with no apologies.
 We are all different.
 You may like things a bit sweet, while I like them a bit tart.
 There really is no right or wrong.
 You are drinking for pleasure, and the only goal that matters is maximizing this pleasure.